rhel-labs/learn-katacoda/crypto-policy/intro.md

 * Verify the current system-wide cryptographic policy setting
 * Change the current cryptographic policy setting
 * Troubleshoot applications after a cryptographic policy update
-* Modify application settings to comply with stronger cryptograpic policies
+* Modify application settings to comply with stronger cryptographic policies

 # Example Use case:
 Your security team requires using stronger cryptography algorithms with